xojs/xo/readme.md

     $ xo [<file|glob> ...]

   Options
 	  --init                   Add XO to your project
 	  --fix                    Automagically fix issues
 	  --reporter               Reporter to use
 	  --stdin                  Validate/fix code from stdin
 	  --env                    Environment preset  [Can be set multiple times] --global                 Global variable  [Can be set multiple times] --ignore                 Additional paths to ignore  [Can be set multiple times] --space                  Use space indent instead of tabs  [Default: 2] --no-semicolon           Prevent use of semicolons
-    --plugin        Include third-party plugins  [Can be set multiple times] --extend        Extend defaults with a custom config  [Can be set multiple times] --open          Open files with issues in your editor --quiet         Show only errors and no warnings --extension     Additional extension to lint [Can be set multiple times] --no-esnext     Don't enforce ES2015+ rules
+	  --plugin                 Include third-party plugins  [Can be set multiple times] --skip-default-extenders Do not add the default extenders --extend                 Extend defaults with a custom config  [Can be set multiple times] --open                   Open files with issues in your editor --quiet                  Show only errors and no warnings --extension              Additional extension to lint [Can be set multiple times] --no-esnext              Don't enforce ES2015+ rules

   Examples
     $ xo